 - Parents do not claim the student as a dependent for income tax purposes

 If you have extenuating circumstances you may download and complete the Dependency Override online in the Student Financial Assistance forms library.
 Please submit all requested documentation with the form.
 Incomplete Dependency Overrides will not be processed.

 Although the process of determining a student's eligibility for federal student aid is basically the same for all applicants, there is some flexibility for some circumstances.

-A Special Condition Form may be processed for circumstances such as reduction or loss of employment/reduction or loss of taxed or untaxed income or benefit, legal separation or divorce after filing FAFSA, death of parent or spouse after filing FAFSA, significant medical expenses paid out of pocket (not reimbursed by insurance),etc.
+A Special Circumstance Form may be processed for circumstances such as reduction or loss of employment/reduction or loss of taxed or untaxed income or benefit, legal separation or divorce after filing FAFSA, death of parent or spouse after filing FAFSA, significant medical expenses paid out of pocket (not reimbursed by insurance),etc.

 Visit the Student Financial Assistance forms library for the application.
 Please submit all requested documentation with the form.
 Incomplete Special Conditions will not be processed.
 Submission of this form does not guarantee approval nor guarantee increased financial aid eligibility.
-The Special Condition Process is optional and may take several weeks to process.
+The Special Circumstance Process is optional and may take several weeks to process.